SAP-samples/sme-partner-reference-application/Tutorials/40-Multi-Tenancy.md

 1. Open a terminal and navigate to folder *Applications* using the command `cd Applications/`.
 2. Copy the author readings application using the command `cp -R author-readings/ author-readings-mt/`.

 In result you have a second (identical) application in folder `author-readings-mt/`.
-This application is using the same names and IDs as the single tenant version in folder `author-readings/` and therefore both apps cannot be deployed into the same BTP subaccount.
-Hence, in all following steps we create new subaccounts for the multi-tenant version of our author readings application to avoid name clashes.
+This application is using the same names and IDs as the single tenant version in folder `./author-readings` and therefore both apps cannot be deployed into the same BTP subaccount.
+Hence, we create new BTP provider and consumer subaccounts for the multi-tenant version of our author readings application to avoid name clashes.

 ## Enable Multi-Tenancy

-The enablement of multi-tenancy basically requires 3 steps:
+The enablement of multi-tenancy basically requires 5 steps:
-1. Replace the SAP Launchpad by a custom application router.
+1. Replace the SAP Launchpad by a custom application router, which we setup as a separate module.
-2. Add and configure the multi-tenant extension module (mtx-module) and adopt service plans where needed.
+2. Add and configure the multi-tenant extension module (mtx-module) which handles the subscription and tenant lifecycle processes.
+3. Incorporate BTP resources like the Service Manager and the SaaS Provisioning Service to manage and provision multi-tenant applications.
+4. Define tenant URL patterns and re-configure routes and destinations accodingly.
-3. Remove the event-based integration based on the SAP Event Mesh, which does not yet support multi-tenancy.
+5. Remove the event-based integration based on the SAP Event Mesh, which does not yet support multi-tenancy.

+In result we will have an application with three separate major modules running on separated workloads:
+- the **application services module**, which processes the application services and the web app (the web app could be outsourced in a separate module later as well),
+- the **mtx module**, which processes tenant onboarding and other lifecycle operations, and
+- the **application router** as single entry point and to manage access to all modules and used services.

 ### Add Custom Application Router